bushra-sultana/VR-ZyCAP/README.md

 This Controller is described in a research paper mentioned below, that is under review in IEEE Transaction in computer Aided design (TCAD).

-Research paper Title:  VR-ZyCAP: A Versatile Resource-level ICAPController for ZynQ SoC
+Research paper Title:  "VR-ZyCAP: A Versatile Resource-level ICAPController for ZynQ SoC"

 Authors: Bushra Sultana, Anees Ullah, Arslan Malik, Ali Zahir, Pedro Reviriego, Fahad bin Muslim